 Several years ago, after much planning and consideration, my bride joined me in my publishing business.
 Her long commute to her prior job was becoming wearisome and with winter approaching, bad weather would make it even longer and more of a concern.

 As we shared this possibility with others, the idea was met with raised eyebrows and skepticism.
 One doubtful friend directly stated, “Married people should not work together.”

 We even did a trial run this spring when she had some vacation time to use up.
 The test went quite well, so we moved forward with our plans.
 Now, six weeks into it, we are pleased with the results.
-It was a good move and I wish we had done it sooner.
+It was a good move, and I wish we had done it sooner.

 The only occasional hiccup is that sometimes she acts as an employee and sometimes I view her as one.
 Still, we are steadily moving towards the goal of becoming business partners and I suspect as she more fully understands the business, that goal will be realized.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.